austin-rt/useMemo/README.md

 webpack compiled with 1 warning
 ```

-As always, before blindly obeying React's warnings, let's first think through the purpose of this dependency array and the functionality it extends to our application.
+Before blindly obeying React's warnings, let's first think through the purpose of this dependency array and the functionality it extends to our application.

 The intent of dependency arrays with React Hooks is to trigger our Hook more intentionally and specifically.
 When the value of the variable being `tracked` changes, the Hook knows it's time to _do its thing_.

 In our specific case, when the `number` input changes, we want our `jacobsthal` function to recalculate the result.

 So let's add `number` to our dependency array.